Marys Seacole and the Black Female Caretakers Who Make the World Go Round

 Over a century after her death, Florence Nightingale is still celebrated for her pioneering work as a nurse.
 Less known is Jamaican-born nurse and businesswoman Mary Seacole, despite the fact that both women braved the battlefields of the Crimean War.
 Jackie Sibblies Drury gives the latter a powerful and arguably long-overdue tribute in Marys Seacole, now making its world premiere at LCT3.
 Drury vividly introduces American audiences to Seacole, tying her to a long tradition of black and brown women caring for vulnerable people who are not their kin.

-One need only take a stroll through Central Park on a spring afternoon to and witness Caribbean nurses tending to the elderly, and Caribbean nannies minding the young, to see how that tradition persists to this day.
+One need only take a stroll through Central Park on a spring afternoon to witness Caribbean nurses tending to the elderly, and Caribbean nannies minding the young, to see how that tradition persists to this day.
 Drury depicts Seacole (the incomparable Quincy Tyler Bernstine) treating cholera patients in Kingston and dodging cannon fire in Crimea.
 But she also imagines other Marys working in a modern eldercare facility and watching white children from a park bench.
 Contemporary and historical scenes bleed together, staging a rich continuum in just 90 minutes.

 It's breathtaking to behold, but it's unsurprising coming from Drury, whose Fairview brilliantly mixes historical insight with contemporary social commentary (that play will return to New York this summer).
 Drury tempers her perspicacity with surefire wit that will keep you laughing as the light bulb goes off in your brain.